Some people like to top and bottom when they have sex, but what is this, who does what and do you have to do it?

 As you can see a lot of this stuff is based on some pretty big assumptions and stereotypes that you might not agree with.
 Me either, but I’m just explaining it.
 Don’t get cross at me!

 So people often rely on stories for who ‘should’ be the top and who ‘should’ be the bottom.
-The man, the most masculine, the person with the penis, the dominant one, the more confident one or the one who has done it before will be the top or will ‘top’.
-The woman, the most feminine, the person without a penis, the less confident one, the person with lesser experience will be the bottom or will ‘bottom’.
+The man.
+Whoever is most masculine.
+Which person has a penis.
+The dominant one.
+Most confident one.
+The older one.
+Or the most experience ‘should’ be the top or will ‘top’.
+The woman.
+Whoever is most feminine.
+Which person doesn’t have a penis.
+The less confident one.
+Whoever is younger.
+Or the person with lesser experience ‘should be’ the bottom or will ‘bottom’.

 Some people actually find that this works out for them pretty well.
 Often people find that if they just follow this script then it’s easier because they don’t have to talk about it.
 Often people are just fine doing what is expected of them in this way, even if they are aware that they are relying on stereotypes.
 It can lead to them having the kinds of sex that they enjoy anyway and it can be spontaneous and exciting.

-However, not everyone who is supposed to top will want to or will enjoy it and not everyone who is supposed to bottom will want to or will enjoy that either.
+However, not everyone who ‘should top’ will want to or will enjoy it.
+Not everyone who ‘should bottom’ will want to or will enjoy that either.
 For example: a lot of men find that they don’t really enjoy ‘taking charge’ but find that this is just expected of them so they have no choice.
 So if people don’t check in that this is what they want then it may well be non-consensual sex.
 Even if the sex was consensual it may well just be rubbish sex because they were both not really doing the kinds of sex that they actually find hot.

 “For the first few weeks of the relationship I was topping him and it was okay – it was his first time and didn’t really know what to do so I took the lead.
 When we got talking about it though I realised that actually that doesn’t even really do it for me and he’s not really getting a lot out of bottoming or even penetration at all.
 So we started to do other stuff like wanking, stroking and grinding which we’re both really enjoying and it’s much easier just to kind of take turns and switch around a lot.”

 When people talk about top and bottom with sex it often just assumes that one person is going to be penetrating another person – even if this isn’t something that someone likes.
-There are, of course, lots of different kinds of sex that people find more enjoyable – more about this here.
+There are, of course, lots of different kinds of sex that people find more enjoyable than (eg) penis in vagina sex.

 Talking about who tops and who bottoms